An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Main Results

+In particular, this lemma implies that \(\Phi\) is continuous (in fact, Lipschitz continuous) under the \(\mu\)-norm.
+Consequently, one can relate the error of a trial solution directly to its BML value by means of two-sided bounds.

-\begin{theorem}[Error Bounds via BML value for BSDEs] Let Assumption~\ref{assumption:standing-assumption-for-BSDEs} hold.
+\begin{theorem}[Two-Sided Error Bounds for BSDEs] Let Assumption~\ref{assumption:standing-assumption-for-BSDEs} hold.
 Consider a trial solution \((\tilde{y},\tilde{z}) \in \mathcal{M}[0,T]\).
-Then, the error between it and the true solution \((Y^*,Z^*)\) under \(\mu\)-norm can be bounded by its BML values: there exist positive constants \(C_1\) and \(C_2\), independent of \((\tilde{y},\tilde{z})\), such that \end{theorem}
+Then, the error between it and the true solution \((Y^*,Z^*)\) under \(\mu\)-norm can be bounded by its BML value: there exist positive constants \(C_1\) and \(C_2\), independent of \((\tilde{y},\tilde{z})\), such that \end{theorem}